Article

 Stepson of the Princeps

-The future emperor was born in 42 BC, in the midst of the civil war between the allies of the slain Caesar and the republicans.
-He came from the ancient patrician Claudian family, and his father, Tiberius Claudius Nero, was an experienced military commander who first served under Caesar and then Mark Antony.
+The future emperor was born in 42 BC at the height of the civil war between the allies of the slain Caesar and the republicans.
+He came from the ancient patrician Claudian family, and his father, Tiberius Claudius Nero, was an experienced military leader who first served under Caesar and then Mark Antony.

 The Claudians found themselves in the whirlwind of political storms.
 Initially siding with Mark Antony, they fled Rome after the defeat in the Perusine War against Octavian.
 However, in 39 BC, shortly after the amnesty, Octavian fell in love with Tiberius's mother, Livia, secured her divorce, and married her, even though Livia was already pregnant with Drusus.
 Thus, Tiberius became the stepson of the most powerful man in Rome.

 Nevertheless, Tiberius and his younger brother Drusus were raised in their biological father's house, receiving an excellent education in the Greek spirit along with thorough military training.
-Both boys were noted for their exceptional abilities and robust health, although they were strikingly different in character: the reserved and restrained Tiberius was the complete opposite of the sociable and good-natured Drusus.
+Both boys were remarkably talented and healthy, although they differed greatly in character: the reserved and restrained Tiberius was the complete opposite of the sociable and good-natured Drusus.
 Despite their differences, the brothers maintained a warm relationship throughout their lives.

 Octavian Augustus

 Tiberius began his military career at the age of 15.
-In 26 BC, he became a military tribune in Cantabria, where, under the command of Agrippa, Augustus's best general, he participated in the war against the local tribes.
+In 26 BC, he became a military tribune in Cantabria, where under the command of Agrippa, Augustus's best general, he participated in the war against local tribes.
 This campaign served as an excellent school of military art for him.

-Three years later, in 23 BC, Tiberius brilliantly resolved the grain supply crisis in Rome, demonstrating extraordinary administrative abilities.
+Three years later, in 23 BC, Tiberius brilliantly resolved a crisis in Rome's grain supply, demonstrating extraordinary administrative abilities.
 Velleius Paterculus aptly noted: "By his actions, he revealed what he would become," predicting Tiberius's future successes.

 Augustus began entrusting his stepson with increasingly responsible tasks.
 Tiberius participated in important legal proceedings and investigated abuses in Italy.
-In 23 BC, he acted as the prosecutor against the conspirator Fannius Caepio, when he first applied the law on insulting the majesty of the Roman people—a tool that would later play a sinister role.
+In 23 BC, he acted as a prosecutor against the conspirator Fannius Caepio, when he first applied the law on insulting the majesty of the Roman people — a tool that would later play a sinister role.

-In 16–15 BC, Tiberius, as praetor, led a campaign against the Alpine tribes of the Rhaetians and Vindelici.
+In 16-15 BC, Tiberius, as a praetor, led a campaign against the Alpine tribes of the Raeti and Vindelici.
 He was accompanied by his younger brother Drusus, who proved to be a worthy companion.
-Tiberius himself demonstrated outstanding qualities as a commander: careful treatment of soldiers, willingness to share all the hardships of campaign life, and the prudent caution of a strategist.
-Drusus, following his elder brother's example, earned the same loyalty among the troops.
+Tiberius himself demonstrated outstanding qualities as a commander: careful treatment of soldiers, willingness to share all the hardships of campaign life, and prudent caution as a strategist.
+Drusus, following his elder brother's example, earned the same loyalty among the soldiers.
 Their joint efforts culminated in complete success: the Roman borders in the north were extended to the Danube.

 Augustus highly valued the military talents of both brothers.
-Soon, Tiberius, as consul, was tasked with continuing the campaign in Pannonia, where he replaced the suddenly deceased Agrippa—his mentor and father-in-law.
-This fact testified to Tiberius's recognition as Augustus's best commander.
-From 12 to 7 BC, despite fierce resistance from the Breuci and Dalmatians, Tiberius fully subdued Pannonia and expanded the Empire's Danubian territories.
+Soon, Tiberius, as consul, was tasked with continuing the campaign in Pannonia, where he replaced the suddenly deceased Agrippa — his mentor and father-in-law.
+This fact testified to Tiberius's recognition as Augustus's best military leader.
+From 12 to 7 BC, despite fierce resistance from the Breuci and Dalmatians, Tiberius completely subdued Pannonia and expanded the Danubian territories of the Empire.
 Meanwhile, Drusus reached the Elbe in Germany.

 Problematic Heir

-In 12 BC, Agrippa, the most likely successor to Augustus, died, after which Tiberius found himself among the probable heirs.
+In 12 BC, Agrippa, the most likely successor to Augustus, died, after which Tiberius found himself among the potential heirs.
 To secure this status, the emperor insisted that Tiberius divorce his wife Vipsania, the mother of his son Drusus, and marry Octavian's daughter and Agrippa's widow, Julia.
 The relationship between the forced spouses did not work out, and Julia became known for her disdain for her new husband and open infidelities.
-She considered her own children by Agrippa, Gaius and Lucius, as potential heirs.
+She considered her own children by Agrippa — Gaius and Lucius — as potential heirs.

 Julia in exile, P.A.
 Svedomsky, 1882